-100 years ago today, shortly before 4:00 PM on Thursday, July 6, 1916, nitrate film exploded in the operating booth of the Grand Theater at 72 Main Street, in Batavia, NY on July 6, 1916 which was owned by T. G. Thompson, Jr., of Rochester, and managed by George F. Flaherty of Batavia and was the only theater in the city licensed to show Metro pictures.
+100 years ago today, shortly before 4:00 PM on Thursday, July 6, 1916, nitrate film exploded in the operating booth of the Grand Theater at 72 Main Street, in Batavia, NY, the only theater in the city licensed to show Metro pictures, which was owned by T. G. Thompson, Jr., of Rochester and managed by George F. Flaherty of Batavia.

 Because chief film operator Linn W. Hagen was away on his honeymoon, 20 year old regular assistant operator of the moving picture machines George Plock and 18 year old newly assigned assistant film machine operator Lamont D. Gillons, who had worked in various positions at the theater for the last three years and who regularly ran the machines for the supper hour showings, were caught in the fire but within a minute of the explosion were able to exit the booth.

 "I was operating the machine at the time of the accident," said Plock "and Gillons was busy with the films that were In the box.
 Nothing happened to the machine.
 When I saw that there was a fire I shut off my machine and grabbed a fire extinguisher nearby.
 I also used two pails of sand, but could not do anything towards extinguishing the blaze.
 I had to run past the fire to get out of the booth and I think the reason I was not burned as badly as Gillons was that I had on more heavy clothing and that I did not take hold of any of the burning films.
 We were in the booth only an Instant after the fire started because we could not breathe on account of the fumes."